bryanhelmig/django-delay-method/README.md

 # django-method-delay

 This is a simple way to use Celery without writing your own tasks for models.
 This makes it super, duper easy to port an existing legacy app to async.
-All you have to do is:
+All you have to do is...

+    from delay_method.models import DelayedMethodModel

+    class YourModel(DelayedMethodModel)
+        # ...

+...and...

     instance.call_delay('method_name', *args, **kwargs)